 Bell’s palsy is a form of temporary facial paralysis that can affect a person’s daily function, communication with others, self-esteem, and quality of life.
 It occurs when the nerve that controls movement on 1 side of the face becomes inflamed.
 Bell’s palsy usually begins with a sudden feeling of weakness or paralysis on 1 side of the face.

 CAUTION: These symptoms also can indicate a severe condition, such as a stroke.
 IF YOU EXPERIENCE ANY TYPE OF FACIAL WEAKNESS, SEEK MEDICAL CARE IMMEDIATELY!
 Call an ambulance if the weakness is accompanied by:

 - Pain in the ear, cheek, or teeth

 What Is Bell Palsy?

-Bell palsy usually begins with a sudden weakness on one side of your face or a sudden feeling that you can’t move one side of your face.
-The weakness gets worse quickly.
-Other symptoms include:
+Bell’s palsy usually begins with a sudden weakness on 1 side of your face or a sudden feeling that you can’t move 1 side of your face.

 - Inability to close the eye on the affected side

 - Drooping of the affected side (within a few hours to overnight)

 - Teariness or dryness of the affected eye

 - Pain in or behind the ear on the affected side